frc2423/2013/driver_station/README.txt

 KwarqsDashboard is an award-winning control system developed in 2013 for FIRST Robotics Team 2423, The Kwarqs.
-It is designed to be used with a touchscreen, and robot operators use it to select targets and fire frisbees at the targets.

 For the second year in a row, Team 2423 won the Innovation in Control award at the 2013 Boston Regional.
 The judges cited this control system as the primary reason for the award.

+It is designed to be used with a touchscreen, and robot operators use it to select targets and fire frisbees at the targets.

 Features
 --------

 - Written entirely in Python
 	- Cross platform, fully functional in Linux and Windows 7/8

+- All control/feedback features use NetworkTables, so the same robot can be controlled using the SmartDashboard instead if needed
+	- SendableChooser compatible implementation for mode switching

 - Animated robot drawing that shows how many frisbees are present, and tilts the shooter platform according to the current angle the platform